 As not-for-profit financial cooperatives, community is in credit unions’ DNA!

-Offered as part of the CU Learning TRAXX program, the six 60- to 90-minute sessions in this track takes a deep dive into what it means to be community-focused, including tangible ways to maximize your impact.
+Offered as part of the CU Learning TRAXX program, the four 60- to 90-minute sessions in this track takes a deep dive into what it means to be community-focused, including tangible ways to maximize your impact.